swarga-core/rrs-demo/README.md

  - **Redux Reducers**: just update the state of the store in accordance with the data transmitted from the actions.
 They do not contain any logic other than update logic.
  - **Sagas**: implement any other logic, including all kinds of side effects.

+[seamless-immutable] is used as a lightweight alternative for [Immutable.js].
+[reselect] is used to improve the efficiency of computing data based on the state of the store.
 [Json-server] is used as a fake server that supports the simplest RESTful-queries without data validating.

 ### Installation